 Bake at 350 (F) until the edges are curling up and starting to brown.
 The cooking time will vary based on the thickness and the type of vegetable you're using.

-If you're slicing them SUPER thin, watch them closely at the 10-15 minute mark.
+- If you're slicing them SUPER thin, watch them closely at the 10-15 minute mark.
 Every oven is different and they can go from done to REALLY done in a few seconds.
 If some chips bake faster than the others, remove the ones that are done first.

-If they're a little thicker, they'll cook in 20-30 minutes.
-And if they’re really thick, they’ll take even longer.
+- If they're a little thicker (⅛" ish), they'll cook in 20-30 minutes.

 We've used this recipe using beets, sweet potatoes, and parsnips.
 I'm excited to try different seasonings next.